 There are four main factors in business environment which play an important role in determining the outcome of business.
-These external factors include political, legal, economic, social, cultural and technological, legal and ethical influences.
-The division of these factors is also known as PEST or PESTLE analysis which helps business enterprises immensely in coming up with strategic approach to their business activities.
+These external factors include political, legal, economic, social, cultural and technological.
+The division of these factors is also known as PEST analysis which helps business enterprises immensely in coming up with strategic approach to their business activities.

 Economic environment refers to the overall nature of economic system of the country.
 From structural framework of the economy to the economic policies of the government, the nature of factor endowment, business cycles, the socio-economic infrastructure are the important factors that are taken into account.
 Economic factors ranges from small to big ones as they include local and international trends, the rising cost of raw material and entry of a new rival into the market.
 In other words, economic environment operates at two levels: macro and micro.

 Macroeconomic environment refers to the overall national and international economic situation in which the company operates.
-It is more likely that my organization’s business will yield much better results in case the local and international economic is showing signs of growth as opposed to recession.
+It is more likely that a business will do much better in case the local and international economic is showing signs of growth as opposed to recession.
 The governmental policies intended to put economy on track directly affects taxation, interest rates and exchange.
-Any of these effects always will leave a big impact on the productivity of my organization.
-If the governmental policies are in harmony with the nature of my organization, the prospects of growth and success on my part will become even more palpable.
+Any of these effects always leave a big impact on the productivity of companies.

 A successful businessman always keeps any aye over the external economic factors that may influence or affect the business and foresees the marketability of his product to ensure maximum profit at minimum cost.

 The political factors have a huge impact on the business environment.
 The importance of political factors becomes even more pronounced when it comes to conducting a business internationally.
 The stable/unstable political environment determines the laws and regulations related to taxation.
-The government’s policy on the economy and its treatment of different peoples, and cultures leaves an enormous impact on the business environment.
+The government’s policy on the economy and its treatment of different peoples, and cultures plays leaves an enormous impact on the business environment.
 For example, it may become impossible for businessmen to continue their businesses internationally if their home country wages war on the country in which their business was being run.
 The bi-lateral trading agreements between different countries such as EU, NAFTA, ASEAN also affect the business environment internationally and locally.
-My organization cannot effectively carry out its operations if the political climate is unfriendly in whatsoever manner.
-Let us suppose, there are a plenty of people belonging to different countries in my organization but the locals (usually the target audience) are dissatisfied with their presence then the chances for the growth of my organization will become even more diminished.
-On the contrary, if the people are friendly and wilfully accept their presence the results will be otherwise.

 Moreover, technological revolution had given way for rapid communication to such an extent that now people can perform their assigned duties while travelling or from home.
 The increasing use of internet, online banking and new generation mobile phones have contributed significantly to the modern business environment.